-Notice of Completion "NOC"
+Notice of Completion ("NOC")

-If there is a valid Notice of Completion recor-ded for the Project, that reduces the period wi-thin which claimants can record a lien or serve a stop notice as follows: The general contrac-tor has 60 days after recordation of that NOC to record his/her Mechanic's Lien or serve a stop notice.
-All others have 30 days only after recordation of that NOC to record a Mechanic's Lien or serve a stop payment notice.
+If there is a valid Notice of Completion recorded for the Project, that reduces the period within which claimants can record a lien or serve a Stop Payment Notice as follows: the general contractor has 60 days after recordation of that NOC to record a Mechanic's Lien or serve a Stop Payment Notice.
+All others have 30 days only after recordation of that NOC to record a Mechanic's Lien or serve a Stop Payment Notice.

-If there is no NOC, all claimants have 90 days from actual Completion to record a lien or ser-ve a stop payment notice.
+If there is no NOC, all claimants have 90 days from actual Completion to record a lien or serve a Stop Payment Notice.

 Example: A project is stopped on June 3, 2012.
 No work takes place for a continuous 60 days.
 That will result in a "Completion" on August 2, 2012.
-If no Notice of Cessation of Labor or Notice of Completion is recorded, that will mean that all claimants have 90 days to record a lien or serve a stop notice from the August 2, 2012 date which is October 31, 2012.
-Any lien or stop notice after that date is likely invalid.
+If no Notice of Cessation of Labor or Notice of Completion is recorded, that will mean that all claimants have 90 days to record a lien or serve a Stop Payment Notice from the August 2, 2012 date which is October 31, 2012.
+Any lien or Stop Payment Notice after that date is likely invalid.

 SERVING THE NOTICE: If an owner records a NOC or Notice of Cessation, the owner shall, within 10 days of the date the notice is filed for recordation, serve a copy of it to all the following: (1) direct contractors (mainly the general contractors or subs who are directly contracted with the owner); and (2) claimants who have served the owner with a preliminary notice.
 If the owner fails to serve a copy of those notices to a claimant covered by the foregoing, the notice is INEFFECTIVE to reduce the time for that specific claimant to record a lien or serve a stop notice.
-In other words, that claimant will have the full 90 days from the date the Notice of Completion was recorded to record a lien or serve a stop notice.
-(Civil Code § 8190).
+In other words, that claimant will have the full 90 days from the date the Notice of Completion was recorded to record a lien or serve a Stop Payment Notice.
+(California Civil Code § 8190).